kiefernwald/platte/README.md

 ## Installation

-Platte requires ruby.
+Platte requires a ruby environment with version 2.3 or higher.
 To install, run:

-`bundle install`
+`gem install platte`

 ## Usage

-The main script to be used is `platte` in the main folder.
-It has a single command, called `combine` which lets you combine a main-module (usually the surrounding HTML structure with placeholders for resources) and other modules.
+After the gem installation, `platte` is available in command line.
+It lets you combine a static HTML file from a given set of modules.
+Modules are folders with some configuation files and code in it and sit in the `modules` subfolder of the tool.
+They come in two flavours:

+1. Main modules names, ending with `.main` – usually they hold the surrounding HTML structure with placeholders for resources
+2. Other modules names end with `.module` – they are building blocks you can freely combine together as the body of a main module

+You can use the `platte` command as follows:

+### list

+`platte list`

+This call shows you which modules are available in your system.

+### combine

+`platte combine <TARGET FILE> <MAIN MODULE> <MODULE 1> ... <MODULE N>`

+This lets you combine a single main-module with any number of other modules to a given target file.

 Example call:

-`platte combine html5 header content`
+`platte combine some/output/file.html html5 header content`

-All modules you define must be placed in the `modules` folder.
-Main modules names end with `.main`, other modules names end with `.module`.

 ## Module structure